rajatgirotra/study/cpp/BOOST/python/src/6_README.txt

 1) X::execute(a) --> should return the C++ object extracted.
 2) a.ob_type -->  Must be a PyTypeObject* type held the the PyObject "a".
 So a PyObject holds ob_type which is PyTypeObject*

+If you see the with_custodian_and_ward<> class, you'll see a "static void precall()" method which calls a static method "execute()" on a Extractor class to fetch the C++ object from the python object.

 HolderGenerator